leangjia/blender_docs/manual/addons/object/greasepencil_tools.rst

 -----------------

 Straighten the stroke between first and last point.
-Influence can be tweaked in the redo panel.
+The influence can be tweaked in the redo panel.

 The scopes for this tool are: